Suneeta Rao

 Suneeta Rao is an Indian pop singer, playback singer, dancer and stage actress, popular for her songs sung in the 1980s and 1990s.
 Her most famous song is Paree Hoon Main from the album Dhuan (1991).

 Early life and career

-Rao was born in Germany.
+Suneeta Rao was born in Germany in a Telugu speaking family.
+Her father Dr DK Rao hailed from Krishna district Andhra Pradesh while her mother Komala Sista Rao hailed from West Godavari.
+She has two siblings Sister Aarti Rao and brother Narsimha Rao.
 She completed her schooling in Mumbai and higher studies at St. Xavier's College, Mumbai.
 During and after college, she acted in many plays such as Evita and musicals such as They're Playing Our Song and Greased Lightning.

 Singing and stage career

 Rao started her career with the song Suneeta Senorita in 1989.
 She became popular with the song "Paree Hoon main".